-As the Manual is not all encompassing, members should seek advice in cases of uncertainty or situations not addressed herein.
-In any event, members should observe our core values of integrity, equity and accountability and are expected to exercise common sense and discretion to resolve situations and incidents by making decisions that are ethical, lawful and fair in furthering the objectives of Tasmania Police.
+As the Manual is not all encompassing, members should seek advice in cases of uncertainty or situations not addressed within the manual.
+At all times, members should observe our core values of accountability, integrity, respect and support.
+Members are expected to exercise common sense and discretion to resolve situations and incidents by making decisions that are ethical, lawful and fair in furthering the objectives of Tasmania Police.